Centrica: Since 2020

-Centrica ceased to own large power stations in 2017.
+In July 2023, Centrica finalised an $8 billion agreement to purchase liquefied natural gas (LNG) from a new floating production facility in the Gulf of Mexico.

+In June 2023, Centrica opened the 18MW Codford Solar Farm in Wiltshire, marking Centrica’s first major solar asset.

+In June 2024, Centrica launched new research and innovation venture – ‘Energised Futures’, aimed to uncover ways to make energy simpler and more affordable for consumers.

 Shareholdings

 In May 2009, Centrica purchased a 20% stake in nuclear power generator British Energy from EDF Energy.
 The company now produces 14.3% of its electricity from nuclear plants (the second highest rate in the United Kingdom), helping it to achieve the lowest carbon emissions of the major providers.
-Centrica has also acquired an option to purchase a 20% stake in EDF's subsidiary, NNB Generation Company (NNB GenCo).
+Centrica has also acquired an option to purchase a 20% stake in EDF's subsidiary NNB Generation Company (NNB GenCo).

 In December 2017, Centrica launched a new company as a joint venture with German energy and infrastructure firm Stadtwerke München (SWM).
 Spirit Energy, an exploration and production (E&P) company, is the result of a combination of Centrica's E&P business and Bayerngas Norge AS, which was formerly majority-owned by SWM.
 Centrica plc owns 69% of Spirit Energy, with Bayerngas Norge's former shareholders, led by SWM and Bayerngas GmbH, owning 31%.

+In July 2025, Centrica acquired a 15% stake in the Sizewell C nuclear power station, with an option to buy a further 2.4% from the UK Government within 24 months.